 Many Hands project

-Many Hands is a collaborative project led by IHE and seven specialist higher education providers in the UK, and co-funded by the Office for Students (OfS).
-Over the past two years it has provided a peer-to-peer mentoring service for students seeking early intervention support for their mental health and wellbeing.
+Many Hands was a collaborative project led by IHE and seven specialist higher education providers in the UK.
+Co-funded by the Office for Students (OfS), the project provided a peer-to-peer mentoring service for students seeking early intervention support for their mental health and wellbeing.

 What's new